meshcloud/meshcloud-docs/docs/administration.customers.md

 ### Edit Customer Tag Values

-Partner users can edit tag values for tags defined in both [restricted and unrestricted meshTags](meshstack.metadata-tags.md) for managed **meshCustomers** by navigating to the **Customers** list and clicking the `Customer Tags` button
+Partner users can edit tag values for tags defined in both [restricted and unrestricted meshTags](meshstack.metadata-tags.md) for managed **meshCustomers** by navigating to the **Customers** list and clicking the `Customer Tags` button.

 ## Audit Customer Accounts